storm0705/SolanaBootCamp/README.md

 - Join the Bootcamp by reaching out to me on [Twitter/X](https://twitter.com/Olumide______).
 - Star this GitHub repository to track assignments and access resources.
+- Attend the Welcome Session (details will be shared in the group chat).

 ## Materials